paholg/paholg.github.io/_dimensioned/create-unit-system.md

 ```

 names the unit system `Fruit` and creates the type `Unitless` representing a dimensioned
-type with no dimensions, and the corresponding constant `one`, which looks like this:
+type with no dimensions, and the corresponding constant `one`, defined as

 ```rust
 pub const one: Dim<Unitless, f64> = Dim::new(1.0);
 ```

-The, the `base` block is used to define the base units of the system.
+Then, the `base` block is used to define the base units of the system.
 The line

 ```rust
 Apple, apple, a;
 ```

 defines the type `Apple`, the corresponding constant `apple` (which also has a value of
-`1.0f64`), and will use the token "a" for printing things of `Apple` type.
+`1.0`), and will use the token "a" for printing things of `Apple` type.
 The type
 signature of `apple` is

 ```rust